 - Distortion of the senses

-The long-term effects of continued marijuana use, as outlined by WebMD, can also be hurtful.
+The long-term effects of continued marijuana use can also be hurtful.
 In fact, marijuana smokers reportedly inhale almost three times the amount of tar that tobacco users do.
 The NIDA’s list of long-term side effects includes:

 - Lowered immunity against illness